Ben-Edwards44/PyBonsai/README.md

-# PyBonsai
+# PyBonsai :palm_tree:

 PyBonsai is a Python script that generates procedural ASCII art trees in the comfort of your terminal.

-## About
+## About :seedling:

 <img src="/Images/demo.gif" align="right" width="450px">

 PyBonsai is inspired by the amazing [cbonsai](https://gitlab.com/jallbrit/cbonsai) repository.
 Whereas cbonsai grows bonsai trees, PyBonsai trees look more like trees you would find in a forest (oak, ash and so on).

 The trees are configurable via CLI options to make them different sizes, more or less complex, grow at different rates, or use a different set of characters.
-See [useage](#useage) for more information.
+See [useage](#useage-wrench) for more information.

 Currently, PyBonsai supports 4 different types of tree.
-Details of these are shown in the [tree types](#tree-types) section.
+Details of these are shown in the [tree types](#tree-types-leaves) section.

 PyBonsai uses [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) for colouring characters.
 Almost all modern terminals will support this but, if yours does not, PyBonsai will not work.

+If you encounter an issue with PyBonsai, or have an idea for an improvement, do not be afraid to open an issue.

-## Installation
+## Installation :link:

 Requirements:
 - Python 3.9 or greater